 Levin Center Award for Excellence in Oversight Research

 The Levin Center Award for Excellence in Oversight Research promotes, acknowledges and heightens the visibility of scholarly papers that examine important oversight issues at the national, state, tribal, local, or international levels and that contribute to efforts to improve public policy.

 The award carries a cash prize of $2,500 and an invitation to present the paper at Wayne State University Law School in Detroit.

-Research paper submissions are accepted on a rolling basis.
+Research paper submissions are accepted on a rolling basis throughout the year with a cut-off date of October 31.
 The Selection Committee meets in November each year.